 3. Booking Conference Rooms

 The Event Calendar can be used for more than just displaying important dates, you can also use it as a way to book conference rooms.
-You can simply set up a sub category and color code for each conference room.
-Employees can then select the day they wish to use a conference room on the calendar view, then select their sub category (or room).
-You can also set up a conflict check based on this so that if two employees try to book the same room at the same time, they will get a conflict message.
+You can simply set up a sub-category and color code for each conference room.
+Employees can then select the day they wish to use a conference room on the calendar view, then select their sub-category (or room).
+You can also set up a conflict check based on this so that if two employees try to book the same room at the same time, they will get a conflicting message.

-To avoid this all together, you can set up an automated approval stage, similar to the vacation calendar, where whenever employees request a room, an approval manager has to approve or reject it first.
+To avoid this altogether, you can set up an automated approval stage, similar to the vacation calendar, where whenever employees request a room, an approval manager has to approve or reject it first.

-The Event Calendar isn’t only limited to booking conference rooms, it can be set up to book any resource, such as the company iPad, company vehicle, training DVD’s and more.
-Our Product Manager put together this short video explaining how to configure your Event Calendar into a conference room booking tool.
+The Event Calendar isn’t only limited to booking conference rooms, it can be set up to book any resource, such as the company iPad, company vehicle, training DVDs and more.

 4. Organizing Corporate Events

-Lastly, the Event Calendar is a great tool for organizing corporate events, such as a company party, team-building event, meetings, lunch and learns and more.
+Lastly, the Event Calendar is a great tool for organizing corporate events, such as company parties, team-building events, meetings, lunch and learns, and more.
 Employees can quickly and easily see all the event details in an easy-to-read calendar view.